Information for Privacy and Proxy Service Providers, Customers and Third-Party Requesters

-A Proxy Service allows a customer to use a domain name without displaying any of the customer’s information in the public WHOIS.
+A Proxy Service allows a customer to use a domain name without displaying any of the customer's information in WHOIS.
 The proxy service provider is the registrant of record (the registered domain name holder) and provides alternative, reliable contact information.
 This service is legally distinct from a privacy service because the proxy service provider is the registered domain name holder (which attaches certain legal rights and responsibilities for a domain).
 The proxy service provider licenses use of the domain name to the customer via its agreement with the customer.

 The 2013 RAA requires that privacy and proxy service providers that are affiliated with an ICANN-accredited registrar to: